Template

 Example: New folder

-If I was trying to rendering a new instance of express-app
+If I was trying to rendering a new instance of express-app template and called

 contents inside of it